Stephane-Bcd/Dev-app-web-service-for-IOT---Fil-rouge/README.md

 in "launch_all.sh", change path to the project root folder

+install docker and docker-compose if not already done

 Simply launch in terminal "launch_all.sh" shell script that will launch all containers and scripts to load data inside of it as well

 Put needed templates into nifi.